LA Dodgers to Face Tampa Bay in 3rd World Series in 4 Years

 Justin Turner worked an eight-pitch walk, Max Muncy doubled down the right field line, and Will Smith brought them both home with a two-out, two-run single to center that tied the game at two.

+"They put tough at-bats against me and they really earned it.
+I don't think we handed it to them by any means," said Anderson.
+"I wish I could have been out there a little longer and given the team a little bit more.
+At the end of the day, I felt like I left everything out there."

-Atlanta would answer right back minutes later.
-After after back-to-back walks by Gonsolin to start the fourth, Austin Riley singled home a run and the Braves were back on top, 3-2.
+Atlanta would answer back minutes later.
+After back-to-back walks by Gonsolin to start the fourth, Austin Riley singled home a run and the Braves were back on top, 3-2.

 For the third straight day, the Dodgers were facing elimination.
 And for the third straight game their season dangled on the defensive prowess of right fielder Mookie Betts.

-It's those singular moments throughout a seven-game series that one can point to as being a play that completely shifted momentum to one side or the other.
+It's those singular moments throughout a seven-game series that one can point to as being a play that completely shifts momentum to one side or the other.

 In Game 5, it was Betts' shoestring catch that led to Ozuna's baserunning blunder.
 In Game 6, it was Betts' leaping catch at the wall.
 In Game 7, he did it again, robbing Freddie Freeman of a homer that kept the lead at one-run in the top of the fifth.